rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 ### Uncertainty in roadmapping & prioritization

 There's always a high level of uncertainty when you start putting together roadmaps and timelines.
-This is why product managers are often uncomfortable giving milestone ETAs for a project or initiative.
+This is why product managers <mark class="y">are often uncomfortable</mark> giving milestone ETAs for a project or initiative.

 Contexts change all the time, so PMs often <u>don't want to make a timeframe commitment</u> to an important stakeholder.
 It's scary to commit to uncertain timelines.